krissega/CHESS_BOARD_PLSQL/README.md

 Developed all backend in PL/SQL.
 HTML,CSS3,Js,and php.
 (Apache server need it!).
 Functions, scripts for DB, and all inserts availables in TXT files :)
-IDE's that I use for this PhpStorm,DataGrip,WebStrom :)
+IDE's that I recomend for this PhpStorm,DataGrip,WebStrom :)
 Any questions ? feel free to email me ksegurag@ucenfotec.ac.cr Enjoy!